Hardware Troubleshooting Notes

 - Check Motherboard.

 - First of all, check that whether monitor or CPU is faulty by starting the system and click on num lock key.
-If it is on and off continuously by clicking then a problem is in monitor data cable, Display card, Monitor color settings, CMOS battery weak or dust in RAM.
-If it is not changing than the problem is in CPU.
+If it is on and off continuously by clicking then a problem is in the monitor data cable, Display card, Monitor color settings, CMOS battery weak or dust in RAM.
+If it is not changing, then the problem is in the CPU.

 - For the problem in CPU first of all check RAM by removing dust from RAM, insert into another slot or replace with another working RAM or cleaning the RAM slots from isopropyl, thinner or petrol.

 - Check CMOS battery voltage (3.35v dc), clear the CMOS settings or replace with another CMOS battery.